 |You have legal guarantees that the work is done, people won’t go anywhere, and your ideas will stay yours.
 You sign a contract with the legal entity and an NDA, that’s it.|

-To find more about the advantages and disadvantages of dealing with experienced software development company go here.
+To find more about the advantages and disadvantages of dealing with an experienced software development company, go here.

 Now it’s up to you to make your choice.

 Where to Look for Developers?

 Once the road is taken, let’s see where you can find developers, freelancers, teams for your startup.

 - The best way is to do networking to find the core people for your team.
 Try not to hire the stars, as they are sometimes overpriced, challenging to deal with, and you put yourself in a risky position: if they leave the company, the development may fall apart.

 - Another way of how to find a developer for your startup is to hire a recruiter that can help you build the team.
 Experienced recruiters can have a good network, and thus it may take less time for them to find the right people.